-146. The Broker is typically paid a commission directly from the Insurance Carriers,

-147. As described above, I believe that the relief requested in the Insurance Motion is in the best interests of the Debtors' estates, the creditors, and all other parties in interest and will enable the Debtors to continue to operate the Schools in chapter 11 without disruption.
-Accordingly, on behalf of the Debtors, I respectfully submit that the Insurance Motion should be approved.
+146. The Broker is typically paid a commission directly from the Insurance Carriers, in the best interests of the Debtors' estates, the creditors, and all other parties in interest and will enable the Debtors to continue to operate the Schools in chapter 11 without disruption.